CraftAcademyLabs/ca_course/week3/portfolio_challenge/04_navigation.md

-Our portfolio application is taking shape.
+a sOur portfolio application is taking shape.
 In the previous section, we added a header and a footer to the page structure.
 Now, we want to extend our application with an "About Me" and a "Projects" section.
 There are many ways to achieve that, but for learning purposes, we will take a path that requires us to add dynamic routes to our application.
 The result we are looking for is something like this:

 ![](https://github.com/CraftAcademyLabs/ca_course/raw/master/week3/portfolio_challenge/assets/portfolio_v2_basic_navigation.gif)